davidmaceachern/davidmaceachern/README.md

 ## Working on 👨‍💻🧭

+I'm currently setting up a development environment [here](https://github.com/davidmaceachern/dev)

-I'm currently [exploring](https://github.com/davidmaceachern/spike-rust-dynamo) Rust on AWS and how it might be used instead of the Node.js runtime.
+I was [exploring](https://github.com/davidmaceachern/spike-rust-dynamo) Rust on AWS and how it might be used instead of the Node.js runtime.

 ## Writing ✍🏻